Supremo serves tacos. That’s mostly it, but it’s not everything.

 The convenient truth for us is this: No one hates tacos.
 That first bite, hot off la plancha, lavishly dressed in salsa and lime, is always a magical moment.
 But one cannot separate the vine from the root; that is to say, how do we contextualize Mexican food in the paradoxical reality that the culture’s cuisine is more embraced than its own people?
 The fact is that Mexico, historically and ever-increasingly, is a fundamental part of us all.

 America works because these people do.
 These are the people who build our homes and maintain our roads; who care for and educate our children; who fuel virtually our entire food ecosystem.
 These are the people who pick our food, who raise our livestock, who transport, process, cook, and serve our meals.
-These are the people who clean up after us.
 Our world hinges upon their labor.

 Supremo serves tacos, but more than that, our mission is reverence.
 We celebrate Mexican food as American food.
 Because it is.